ccnawrocki/tingverse/README.md

 `tingverse` is a set of __basic__ functions for Bioinformatics at the Ting Lab of the Massachusetts General Hospital Cancer Center.
 It was one of my projects when I was a __summer intern__ in the Ting Lab.
 I worked on it during the summer of 2022 and the summer of 2023.
 It showcases what I learned over the course of those two summers, and it is __no longer updated__, nor is it representative of current best practices that I employ in my work.

 ### Acknowledgements
-Mike Raabe and Peter Richieri are the two people who mentored me during these two summers.
+Mike Raabe and Peter Richieri are the two people who mentored me during my summer internships.
 Much of the code in this repository was influenced by their previous work.

 ## How To Install
 You can install and load the tingverse package by running the following lines in R: